Skip to main content

 Open Access Publishing Discounts for ASU Authors

 While the majority of open access journals publish articles for free, many of the most well-known open access publishers do require that authors pay an Article Processing Charge (APC) to offset the cost of publication.
-The ASU Library supports ASU authors through our relationships with publishers, as well as administering the ASU Open Access Publication Fund.
-(Note: the Open Access Publishing fund has been expended and is not currently accepting new requests until we receive confirmation it will continue to be supported by the Office of the Provost and Knowledge Enterprise).
+The ASU Library supports ASU authors through our relationships with publishers as well as consulting with authors to identify appropriate publication options that will expand the reach and impact of their work.

-We are able to provide discounts on APCs with certain publishers as a result of the following partnerships and subscriptions:
+We are able to provide waivers or discounts on APCs with certain publishers as a result of the following partnerships and subscriptions:

 Some funding agencies will allow these charges to be paid from grant funds, but of course, not all authors are funded.
 Many publishers will grant a waiver of the APC upon request if the author is not able to pay, so it is always worth checking to see if that’s a possibility.
 In addition, there are other ways you can make your work openly available for free.